zackargyle/brainstorm/README.md

 > npm install -g brainstorm
 ```

 Brainstorm is a quick start tool for React component prototyping.
 Basically, I was sick of creating a new directory with all the es6/jsx/webpack setup each time I wanted to prototype a new component, in comes `brainstorm`.
 The idea is simple, pass it a file name and it will use it as the basis for a new project.
+This project will be set up with React, Babel, Webpack and Scss.

 Let's say I wanted to create a new tooltip.
 Here's what you would run:

 ```
 > brainstorm react-fancy-tooltip